linode/manager/docs/tooling/react-query.md

 React Query's cache is a simple key-value store.
 Query Keys are serializable strings that uniquely identify a query's data in the cache.
 You can read more about the concept [here](https://tanstack.com/query/latest/docs/framework/react/guides/query-keys) in the TanStack Query docs.

 Because of Cloud Manager's complexity, we use [`@lukemorales/query-key-factory`](https://github.com/lukemorales/query-key-factory) to manage our query keys.
-This package allows us to define query key _factories_ that enable typesafe standardized query keys that can be reused an refrenced throughout the application.
+This package allows us to define query key _factories_ that enable typesafe standardized query keys that can be reused and referenced throughout the application.

 ### Examples